General Academic Policies

 Academic Probation

-At the close of each term, a student is placed on academic probation if the cumulative grade point average is less than 2.00.
-The student is removed from probation that term in which the grade average rises to or above 2.00.
-Placement on retention, or removal from probation is noted on the semester grade report and on the permanent record.
+At the close of each semester, a student is placed on academic probation if the cumulative grade point average falls below 2.00.
+The student is removed from probation at the close of the semester in which the grade average rises to or above 2.00.
+Placement on, retention, or removal from probation is noted on the semester grade report and on the permanent record.

 A student who remains on probation for three consecutive semesters will be required to withdraw for unsatisfactory academic performance.